fbpx

 The city is full of beauty and opportunity.
 No matter which way you turn, you'll encounter something truly inspiring.
 Bask in the small-town feeling and the ever-welcoming Bozeman residents.
 The city is even home to Montana State University.

 When you visit Bozeman, you'll get a taste of why this city is called "the most livable city."
 It's even named one of the most rapidly growing cities in the United States.
 Get a taste of what this city is all about.
-In this post, we'll talk more about some of the best things to do in Bozeman, Montana.
+In this post, we'll discuss some of the best things to do in Bozeman, Montana.

 There is an abundance of amenities and things to do around the area.
 You'll never be left wanting more.
 The vibe of the city is very laid back.
-It's full of people and cultures of all varieties, making it a city of crossroads.
+It's full of people and cultures of all varieties, making it a crossroads city.

 7 Fantastic Things To Do In Bozeman, Montana

-Probably unsurprisingly, Bozeman is home to a plethora of both amazing outdoor adventure opportunities and culturally-rich activities.
+Probably unsurprisingly, Bozeman is home to many amazing outdoor adventure opportunities and culturally rich activities.
 The town has something for everyone.

 1. Museum of the Rockies

-Museum of the Rockies is an amazing, globally-recognized research and history museum.
-It is best known for its vast collection of dinosaur fossils, which even includes an entire mounted T Rex skeleton!
+The Museum of the Rockies is an amazing, globally recognized research and history museum.
+It is best known for its vast collection of dinosaur fossils, including an entirely mounted T Rex skeleton!
 The exhibits change, with features from around the world and the region.

 The museum houses regional and natural history exhibits, planetarium shows, educational lectures, programs and camps, benefit events, and a museum store.
-We spent half a day exploring this museum during our first time in Bozeman, back in 2011.
+We spent half a day exploring this museum during our first time in Bozeman in 2011.

 Museum of the Rockies, Bozeman MT

-When we were there, they had a living history section in a nearby simulated working pioneer farm.
+They had a living history section in a nearby simulated working pioneer farm when we were there.
 We had a great time visiting the homesteaders, watching them prepare and have dinner, and hearing about their lives.

 Living history museum in bozeman

-When we came back in 2015, we hurried back to the museum but alas, didn't have enough time to spend there at that time.
-We were even in more of a rush when driving through Bozeman in 2019, en route to Alaska.
+When we returned in 2015, we hurried back to the museum but didn't have enough time.
+We were even in more of a rush when driving through Bozeman in 2019 en route to Alaska.
 But we'll be back!

 Opening hours vary by day.
 Members and children under 5 enjoy free entrance.